-Edition two of our guide follows a journey through some of the things you may need to consider, and perhaps talk to your kids about too.
-In this last year, there have been stamp duty and GST changes, along with a tightening finance regime.
+Edition three of our guide follows a journey through some of the things you may need to consider, and perhaps talk to your kids about too.
+In this last year, there have been transfer duty changes, falling interest rates and changing finance legislation.